benflinn/habitman/README.md

 Inspired by https://swarmsim.github.io/#/, The Power of Habit by Charles Duhigg, and a poor lifestyle.

+This will be an upgrade to a previous Habit Man, found here: http://quitlol.com/wp-content/uploads/2015/06/HabitMan2.html

 Habit Man is an idle game designed help the user improve daily habits.
 The user works a job and manages his "Habit Bars" by investing "Habit Power".
 He earns "Habit Power" by clicking on the "Training" button.
 During training, the user is shown a series of symptoms of a poor lifestyle, each of which can be quickly solved by choosing the appropriate health tip.

 This game will be an effective tool to condition users to build better daily habits: